dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 + `--conf-thres` -- Confidence threshold for inference.

+**Note**: The inference result will be saved in the `annotation_results` folder.

 {{< /notice >}}

-The inference result is saved into the `annotation_results` folder.

-Here's how it looks like running the inference on an Intel i9-11900 8 core processor.
+Here's how it looks like running the inference on an Intel i9-11900, 8-core processor using the baseline YOLOv5-S with no optimizations.

 {{< video src="vids/torch-annotation/results_.mp4" width="700px" loop="true" autoplay="true" muted="true">}}